MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 * **Folded nodes** -  This can be either "Value.NativeQuery" or "data source" nodes such as SQL Server.
 * **Non-folded nodes** - Any other node that doesn't have Value.NativeQuery or the name of a particular "data source".

-In the image below you'll see the folded nodes inside the red rectangle and the rest of the nodes outside of it are nodes that do not fold back to the data source and you need to review those as the goal is to attempt to have those fold back to the data source.
+In the image below you'll see the folded nodes inside the red rectangle.
+The rest are nodes that could not be folded back to the data source.
+You'll need to review these nodes since the goal is to attempt to have those fold back to the data source.

 ![Query plan highlighting two of the folded nodes with a red rectangle](media/query-plan/query-plan-folded-nodes.png)

-Furthermore, you can click the *View details* text at the bottom of some nodes in order to see more metadata about each those.
-For example, the details of the Value.NativeQuery show the native query (in SQL) that will be sent to the data source.
+You can click the *View details* text at the bottom of some nodes to display extended information.
+For example, the details of the Value.NativeQuery node show the native query (in SQL) that will be sent to the data source.

 ![Details view for the Value.NativeQuery node in the query plan](media/query-plan/query-plan-view-details.png)

-That is effectively the query that Power Query sends to the data source and then the following node called [Table.LastN](https://docs.microsoft.com/powerquery-m/table-lastn) is calculated locally by the Power Query engine as it can't be folded.
+Note that the query shown here might not be the exact same query sent to the data source, but it's a good approximation.
+The node next to it,  [Table.LastN](https://docs.microsoft.com/powerquery-m/table-lastn) is calculated locally by the Power Query engine as it can't be folded.

 >[!NOTE]
->In most cases, the non-folded node will have the name of the Power Query M function that will be executed locally.
+>Note that the operators might not exactly match the functions used in the query's script.

 ## 4. Review non-folded nodes and consider actions to improve

-You've been able to determine what are the nodes that couldn't be folded and would be evaluated locally.
+You've been able to determine which nodes couldn't be folded and would be evaluated locally.
 This case only has the Table.LastN node, but in other scenarios it could have many more.

 The goal is to apply changes to your query so that the step can be folded.
 Some of the changes that you could implement could range from rearranging your steps to applying an alternate logic to your query that is more explicit to the data source.
 This doesn't mean that all queries and all operations are foldable by applying some changes, but it's a good practice to determine via trial and error if your query could be folded back.